Get Funding

 How long does the application process take?

-It takes around 3-4 weeks for our Board and Litigation Committee to review and reach a decision regarding your application.
+The SLFS is experiencing longer-than-normal processing times for case applications.
+You may contact the Society at any time to receive an update on the status of your application.
 During this time, our website has a list of external resources that provide support, legal advice or legal representation to residents of BC.
 Most of these services are free of cost, just like us!

 SLFS Confidentiality Statement